Brain Tumors and Headaches

 What is a headache?

 A headache is a painful feeling in any part of your head.
-The pain can vary in intensity (mild to severe) and in how it feels (throbbing, sharp, or dull).
-Headaches can come along with other symptoms such as light sensitivity, nausea, or vomiting.
+The pain can range from mild to severe and can be a throbbing, sharp, or dull pain.
+Headaches can come with other symptoms such as light sensitivity, nausea, or vomiting.

 Why does my brain tumor cause headaches?

 Headaches are common in people with brain tumors.
 The brain itself cannot feel pain.
 A brain tumor causes a headache by putting pressure on nerves and blood vessels in the brain that can sense pain.
-This can be due to:
+This can be caused by:

 • A growing tumor.